Back to Portfolio

 3 MOAT None

 No durable competitive advantage in Bitcoin mining.
-Partial cost advantage via low power costs ($0.037/kWh) and ERCOT curtailment credits ($57M/yr).
-Power portfolio (1.7 GW approved capacity) is the key strategic asset for potential HPC pivot, but not yet a moat.
+Partial cost advantage via low power costs ($0.030/kWh) and ERCOT curtailment credits.
+Power portfolio (1.7 GW approved capacity) is the key strategic asset for potential HPC pivot, validated by AMD $311M lease, but 98.5% uncontracted.

 4 MANAGEMENT